REWRITE™

 What you get.

-Beta pricing in exchange for honest feedback that shapes future cohorts
+Beta pricing in exchange for honest feedback that shapes the programme going forward.

 You've already read the books.
 You already know something is off.